nadrimajstor/micropython-wiki/Getting-Started.md

 ### Mac OSX

+Dependencies are listed on [OSX Tips and Tricks]( https://github.com/micropython/micropython/wiki/OSX-Tips-and-Tricks)

 The XCode and Command Line Developer Tools package will need to be installed before you can compile and run MicroPython:

 > xcode-select --install